 During Black History Month, while we’re celebrating the legacy and accomplishments of Black leaders and pioneers, we’re also focusing on Black students.
 Specifically, whether our education system is living up to its promise and helping them thrive today and preparing them for success tomorrow.

 Let’s start with the good news.
 There’s a lot we can point to that shows Black students enrolled in charter public schools are receiving a quality education that’s setting them up for a brighter future.
 Just last year, a trio of our reports, combined with data from the California Department of Education, told us an important story about gains Black charter school students are making:

-- Black students graduating from charter public schools are more likely to attend four-year colleges.
+- Black students graduating from charter schools are more likely to attend four-year colleges.

 - Per 2016 data, 33 percent of Black students enrolled in charter schools applied to and were admitted to University of California Schools, compared to 24 percent from traditional district schools.

-- From 2014-2017, the number of Black students enrolled in California State Universities (CSUs) was nearly double compared to their counterparts at traditional district schools.
+- From 2014-2017, the number of Black charter school students enrolled in California State Universities (CSUs) was nearly double compared to their counterparts at traditional district schools.

 This success builds off prior research: